 - GMAT Test is Computer Adaptive

 GMAC launched its 11th or GMAT Focus Edition and exam pattern has evolved from its previous versions.
 The latest GMAT Focus Edition exam pattern has brought in new changes.
-They are as follows::
+There are three sections and each of them are timed equally but have different number of questions.
+A closer look at the GMAT exam pattern is as follows:

 | GMAT Focus Edition Section | Number of Questions | Time | GMAT Focus Edition Score Range |